andleebk857-sys/python-data-analyst-portfolio/README.md

 ## Employee Salary Analysis (Python)

 # Project Overview
-This project analyzes employee salary data using Python.
+This project clean and analyzes employee salary data using Python.
 The goal is to understand salary distribution, department-wise averages, and identify meaningful insights for business decision-making.

 # Dataset